Karami-m/karami-m.github.io/README.md

-I am a **Machine Learning/AI Scientist** holding a PhD in **Statistical Machine Learning** with over 14 years of experience in research and industry.
-I have a strong background in various AI/ML domains, such as **Deep Generative Models, NLP, Computer Vision, Efficient AI, and Graph Neural Networks**.
-My works were published in top AI conferences in collaboration with leading researchers from Google Brain and DeepMind.
-I also have valuable industrial experience in deep learning, NLP, Foundation Models with proficiency in the Python, particularly PyTorch and TensorFlow.
-I possess a unique combination of problem-solving, creativity, out-of-the-box thinking, passion for learning, project management and strong communication skills.
+I am a **Research Scientist** at Google Research with a PhD in **Statistical Machine Learning** and over 14 years of experience in research and industry.
+My expertise spans various AI/ML domains, including **Large Language Models (LLMs), Deep Generative Models,  Computer Vision, Efficient AI, and Graph Neural Networks**.
+My work has been published in top AI conferences in collaboration with leading researchers from Google Brain and DeepMind.
+Additionally, I have valuable industry experience in deep learning, NLP, and Foundation Models, with proficiency in Python, particularly _PyTorch_, _JAX_, and _TensorFlow_.
+I bring a unique combination of problem-solving, creativity, out-of-the-box thinking, a passion for learning, project management, and strong communication skills.

 # Work and Professional Experience
+- **Research Scientist**, Google Research (_Sep 2024 - Present_)
+  - Large Language models
+  - Efficient Systems for ML
+  - Graph Neural Networks (GNN)
 - **Researcher**, University of Waterloo (_July 2023 - Present_)
   - Large Language models
   - Efficient and Scalable Systems for ML